-The Tłıcho Government and Community Government of Whatì, with the support of the developer, will prepare and make publicly available an annual progress report on their efforts to mitigate impacts on health and well-being to the Community of Whatì.
+The Tłįchǫ Government, Government of the Northwest Territories, Tłįchǫ Community Services Agency and Community Government of Whatì, with the support of the developer, will prepare and make publicly available an annual progress report on their efforts to mitigate impacts on health and well-being to the Community of Whatì.
 The report will describe engagement, current management and plans for future adaptive management.